 In 2022, the Town Board adopted a Conservation Easement Agreement Exemption (Town Code Chapter 251, Article XVI §251-66), establishing a framework to provide financial incentives to those Guilderland landowners willing to forego development and maintain open space on a portion of their land for a minimum of 15 years.
 This step was the realization of a recommendation from the Rural Guilderland: Open Space and Farmland Protection Plan (2005).
 Pursuant to NYS Real Property Tax Law §491-b, the local legislation provides for reductions in property taxes on exempted lands that have been set aside from development.
 At the time of adoption, the legislation did not provide for reductions to school or county taxes.
-As of 2024, one Conservation Easement Agreement Exemption had been completed: a 57-acre plot of land between Wormer Road and the Normans Kill.
+Since adoption of the conservation easement program the Albany County Legislature passed legislation allowing a reduction in County taxes for properties that enroll in the conservation easement program.
+As of 20254, one Conservation Easement Agreement Exemption had been completed: a 57-acre plot of land on between Wormer Road-and the Normans Kill.